mpv-player/mpv/DOCS/man/options.rst

     it's not actually interlaced.

 ``--deinterlace-field-parity=<tff|bff|auto>``
-    Specify the field parity/order when deinterlacing(default: auto) Each frame of an interlaced video is divided into two fields, which are then separately transmitted.
+    Specify the field parity/order when deinterlacing (default: auto).
+    Each frame of an interlaced video is divided into two fields, which are then separately transmitted.
 Top field represents even lines while bottom field represents odd lines.
 When deinterlacing the deinterlacer needs to